-The MHNA board needs your voice.
-The greater diversity of people involved in the MHNA board, the more our neighborhood thrives and remains a wonderful place to live, work, learn, play and grow—for everyone: renters, homeowners, students, elders.
+The MHNA board needs your voice!
+The greater diversity of people involved in the MHNA board, the more our neighborhood thrives and remains a wonderful place to live, work, learn, play and grow—for everyone: renters, homeowners, students, and elders.

 We also need diverse perspectives.
 So, if you have at least an interest in any of these issues (or others) and want to be a part of something big, please consider running.